Sublim1ng/Designing-a-DSI-Social-Network-Database-in-Neo4j/README.md

 timestamp: The time when the post was published. <br>
 likes: The number of likes the post received. <br>
 *Rationale:* <br>
 Users can share their opinions and thoughts by publishing posts.
-Those posts can be used for future communication.
+Those posts can be used for future communication. <br>
 <br>
 **Reply:** <br>
 *properties:* <br>